 Booster vaccination: Tdap vaccine

 - Single dose at 7–10 years of age if immunization is incomplete

 - Single-dose boost at 11–18 years of age, at least 10 years following the last dose

 - Contraindications: known anaphylactic reactions, encephalopathy following previous vaccination

-Post-exposure prophylaxis: choice of antibiotics identical to treatment recommendations (see “Therapy” above)
+- Regimen: choice of antibiotics is identical to treatment recommendations (see “Therapy” above)